isomerpages/psd-corp/press-room/speeches/_posts/2018-03-01-post-Speech by Deputy Prime Minister Teo Chee Hean at Committee of Supply 2018.md

 12\.
 However, the Committee has also recommended a few adjustments:&nbsp;

-a) <u>One</u>, to adjust political salaries annually in line with annual benchmark movements.
-On this, the Committee noted that the benchmark has increased by 9% since 2011, or a compounded growth rate of 1.5 % per year over this period, but there has been no adjustment made to political salaries over the period;&nbsp; &nbsp;&nbsp;
+<p style="text-indent: 40px">a) <u>One</u>, to adjust political salaries annually in line with annual benchmark movements.
+On this, the Committee noted that the benchmark has increased by 9% since 2011, or a compounded growth rate of 1.5 % per year over this period, but there has been no adjustment made to political salaries over the period;</p>

-b) <u>Two</u>, to review the ranges for the National Bonus indicators to take into consideration changing economic conditions and national outlook; and
+<p style="text-indent: 40px">b) <u>Two</u>, to review the ranges for the National Bonus indicators to take into consideration changing economic conditions and national outlook; and</p>

-c) <u>Three</u>, to adjust the allowance for NCMPs from 15% of the allowance for elected MPs to 20% to recognise that NCMPs have full voting rights in Parliament from April 2017.
+<p style="text-indent: 40px"> c) <u>Three</u>, to adjust the allowance for NCMPs from 15% of the allowance for elected MPs to 20% to recognise that NCMPs have full voting rights in Parliament from April 2017.</p>

 <u>Government’s Decision to Maintain Current Salary Structure and Level</u>

 13\.
 As I had stated earlier, the Prime Minister has written to the Committee to thank the Committee for its work and its well-considered recommendations.
 However, the Government has decided not to make any changes, and to maintain the current salary structure and level.&nbsp;